zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_MINI_DS_TESTER_DEPLOYMENT.md

 **OVERVIEW**

-This tutorial will help in understanding how to deploy a `mini` OAI core network using docker-compose.
+This tutorial will help in understanding how to deploy a `minimalist` OAI core network using docker-compose.

 * In this tutorial we have used [dsTest](https://www.developingsolutions.com/products/dstest-5g-core-network-testing/), a commercial paid gNB emulator.
 * Though, instead of this, readers can also use `gNBsim` (an opensource gNB emulator), you can follow another tutorial for [this](./DEPLOY_SA5G_WITH_GNBSIM.md).